efkan/node-intl-polyfill-example/README.md

 ## Setup

-If Node.js has been installed on your OS, just download this repository, open a console in the downloaded folder and run the command of `node app`.
-Then open your browser and visit _http://localhost:3000_.
+If Node.js has been installed on your OS, just download this repository, open a console in the downloaded folder and run the command of
+`npm install` to install related node modules.

+Then run the command of `node app`, open your browser and visit _http://localhost:3000_.

 To run `static` example open another console and run the command of `node static`.
 Then open your browser and visit _http://localhost:4000_.